Hours of Operation:

 What is Demand Response Service?

 According to U.S. DOT ADA regulations, demand responsive services are defined as any services transporting individuals which is not a fixed route service [49 CFR Part 37, Section 37.3].
-In this toolkit, the expression “demand response service” is used to refer to what U.S. DOT regulations refer for as a “demand responsive system.”
-As described in Section 7.1 of the FTA ADA Circular, demand responsive services encompass a wide variety of service types, including traditional dial-a-ride service, taxi subsidy service, vanpool service, and route deviation service.
-In the context of the U.S. DOT ADA regulations, demand responsive service does not include paratransit, which is discussed elsewhere in the FTA ADA Circular.
+In this Toolkit, the expression “demand response service” is used to refer to what U.S. DOT regulations refer to as a “demand responsive system."
+As described in Section 7.1 of FTA ADA Circular, 4710.1, demand responsive services encompass a wide variety of service types, including traditional dial-a-ride service, taxi subsidy service, vanpool service, and route deviation service.
+In the context of the U.S. DOT ADA regulations, demand responsive service does not include paratransit, which is discussed elsewhere in FTA ADA Circular 4710.1.

 Note that the definition of demand response in FTA’s National Transit Database (NTD) Glossary is different from the definition of a demand responsive service in the ADA regulations.
 The NTD defines demand response transit as: